andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 **Next Steps**
 - Add an enclosure - make a bed (DISPLAY INFO ON ENCLOSURE)
 - Add in step-by-step build instructions to the README.md
+- talk about the difficulty of determining lux and how i estimated it (find a better way as next step)